unavi-xyz/wired-protocol/README.md

 The Wired Protocol is an open and extensible protocol for creating, hosting, and interacting with 3D virtual worlds.
 This repository contains JSON schemas for the protocol.

+The protocol is currently in an early stage of development, and is subject to change.
+We welcome any feedback and contributions.

 ## Motivation

 The primary motivation behind the Wired Protocol is to enable a decentralized and interoperable metaverse, where anyone can create, host, and share 3D virtual worlds.